gagoalaverdyan/Wetty/README.md

 ## Installation

-If you want to run the app locally, t is recommended to do so in a virtual environment since it has multiple requirements.
+If you want to run the app locally, it is recommended to do so in a virtual environment since it has multiple requirements.

 ```bash
 mkdir wetty